 Today, workers who need compressed air have a medley of compressor options, many of which make more sense than a tow-behind.
 Let’s talk about 9 reasons you may want to ditch your tow-behind air compressor:

 9. Enjoy hassle-free driving and parking

 If you have a tow-behind air compressor, chances are you’ve become a bit of a pro at dragging your trailer through busy freeways, reversing without jack-knifing, and circling job site lots until you find a suitable parking spot.
-This might even seem normal to you.
+Chaotic driving situations might even seem normal to you.
 But there’s a better way!

 If you’re a business owner, you’ll have peace of mind knowing your staff aren’t trying to negotiate your expensive equipment in heavy traffic, park in precarious situations, or backup in environments where space can be highly limited.